Topological Quantum Many-Body Scars in Quantum Dimer Models on the Kagome Lattice: Abstract

 \section{Abstract}

-We utilize a general strategy to turn classes of frustration free lattice models into similar classes containing quantum many-body scars within the bulk of their spectrum while preserving much or all of the original symmetry.
-We apply this strategy to a well-known class of quantum dimer models on the kagome lattice with a large parameter space.
-We discuss that the properties of the resulting scar state(s), including entanglement entropy, are analytically accessible.
-Settling on a particular representative within this class of models retaining full translational symmetry, we present numerical exact diagonalization studies on lattices of up to 60 sites, giving evidence that non-scar states conform to the eigenstate thermalization hypothesis.
-We demonstrate that bulk energies surrounding the scar are distributed according to the Gaussian ensemble expected of their respective symmetry sector.
-We further contrast entanglement properties of the scar state with that of all other eigenstates.
+We present a class of quantum dimer models on the kagome lattice with full translational invariance that feature a quantum many-body scar state of analytically known entanglement properties within their spectra.
+Using exact diagonalization on lattices of up to 60 sites, we show that non-scar states conform to the eigenstate thermalization hypothesis.
+Specifically, we show that energies are distributed according to the Gaussian ensemble expected of their respective symmetry sector, illustrate the existence of the scar from bipartite entanglement properties, and demonstrate revival phenomena in studies of fidelity dynamics.

 Properties of strongly interacting quantum systems away from equilibrium are attracting a lot of attention in contemporary condensed matter theory.
-Progress in experiments \cite{bernien2017probing,kinoshita2006quantum,schreiber2015observation,smith2016many,kucsko} now allows for the preparation and study of quantum many-body systems that are well isolated from the environment thereby giving access to non-equilibrium phenomena.
+Progress in experiments \cite{bernien2017probing,kinoshita2006quantum,schreiber2015observation,smith2016many,kucsko} now allows for the preparation and study of quantum many-body systems that are well isolated from the environment, thereby giving access to non-equilibrium phenomena.
 One such phenomenon is given by the so-called quantum-many body scar states that were recently identified to be responsible for the unusual dynamics unexpectedly observed in one-dimensional Rydberg atom systems \cite{bernien2017probing,turner2018quantum,turner2018weak,lin2019exact}.